QuantConnect/IBAutomater/README.md

 but sometimes the maintenance lasts more and during this period the IB Gateway is unable to complete a Login operation.

-For this reason IBAutomater detects failed login attempts during this period and delays further connection attempts until the next Sunday at 4:00 PM ET (one hour before Forex markets open), when we expect to be able to login successfully.
+For this reason IBAutomater detects failed login attempts during this period and automatically closes the IBGateway application (although IBGateway will sometimes exit by itself).

+If the client application intends to continue running through the weekend, it should handle the `OnExited` event and delay further connection attempts until the next Sunday at 4:00 PM ET (one hour before Forex markets open), when we expect to be able to login successfully.

 ## Two-factor authentication (2FA)